Relfos/LunarServer/README.md

 HTTP server with minimal dependencies

 # Why Lunar Server?
-Most of web development written in C# is done with ASP.NET, which is too high-level for my tastes.
+Most of web development written in C# is done with ASP.NET, which is too high-level for my taste.
 Also, many of the Web/HTTP classes from .NET / ASP.NET don't play well with Mono / Linux.